Updated: Apr 17

 Misunderstanding #5: Even if consciousness is primary, it doesn't matter.
 It doesn't change anything.

-The more we recognize ourselves as the movement of consciousness, or consciousness reflected upon itself, the more the mind untwists itself from the contortions of inside-out thinking.
 There is a limit to the ease the mind can experience as long as our psyche is split into two parts–mental and "physical."

 There are other reasons to consider the primacy of consciousness, including: